eddysanoli-webdev/freeCodeCamp/Sass for Beginners/Notes.md

 - Maps: Arrays of key value pairs
 - Interpolation: When using "&" as a synomym for the parent class, we can surround it by "#{}" to interpolate and make it include not only the name of the parent, but all of the parent classes.
 - Partials: SCSS files that start with an underscore (_).
 These will be ignored by the compiler and will not generate a CSS file.
 They are useful as a way to modularize your code.
 Each partial can contain a small reusable snippet of CSS.
+- Mixins: Allows to insert repeatable snippets of CSS.
+Its also able to use arguments in a similar way to functions.

 ### CSS

 - :root: Selects the root element of the document.
 In HTML, root is equal to using the html tag (most of the time).
 - Reset: A set of CSS rules that reset the styling of all HTML elements to a consistent baseline.
 Put at the top to make sure that at the beggining, all elements dont have a padding, margin or anything else.
 Basically used to remove the default settings added by HTML.
 - *: Universal selector.
 Selects any and all types of elements in an element.
 Its similar to saying "all elements inside the current parent".
+- lighten: Lightens a color by a certain percentage.